Pardot Lightning Email Builder

 It’s with great joy I write this statement.
 The Pardot Lightning Email Builder is finally here.
 After a huge amount of time in development and testing, all editions of Pardot can now move to the new builder along with the new email sending workflow.
 While the update is easy to implement, it doesn’t just work straight away.
 There are a few prerequisites and configuration tasks that need to be completed to unlock these wonderful new features.
 In this article, I’ll show you how to get the builder up and running, and then send your first email from the new interface.

-- The new Pardot Email Content is not usable in engagement studios, automation rules or completion actions yet.
-This is in the development roadmap.
+- The new Pardot Email Content is FINALLY usable in engagement studios, automation rules and completion actions!
+This is the big news we’ve been waiting for as we can utilise these great builders throughout the system!

 - At the moment, there is no way to move templates from one system to the other.
 Email content has a 10,000 character limit on each HTML lightning component, and there is no way to easily export HTML from Salesforce Lightning.